dmbarbour/wikilon/docs/AwelonLang.md

 Preliminary API in pseudo-Haskell:

-        type DebugName = String -- for debugging! type TX v e a -- opaque, monadic type Env v = ... -- model of host system type Bot = forall v e a .
+        type DebugName = String -- for debugging! type TX v e a -- command model for bots type Env v = ... -- model of host system type Bot = forall v e a .
 Env v -> TX v e a type EQ a = a -> a -> Bool -- conservative equality

-        new     : DebugName -> a -> TX v e (v a) read    : v a -> TX v e a write   : v a -> a -> TX v e () delete  : v a -> TX v e () try     : TX v e a -> TX v e' (Either e a) abort   : e -> TX v e a fork    : DebugName -> TX v e a -> TX v e' ()
+        new     : DebugName -> TX v e (v a) assoc   : v a -> v b -> TX v e (v c) read    : v a -> TX v e (Maybe a) write   : v a -> (Maybe a) -> TX v e () try     : TX v e a -> TX v e' (Either e a) abort   : e -> TX v e a fork    : DebugName -> TX v e a -> TX v e' ()

-I assume the monadic API is manipulated through a suitable projection so isn't too different from conventional imperative programming.
-We can manipulate variables via imperative `read` and `write` operations.
-The `new` operation creates fresh variables.
-A `delete` operator could support explicit memory management.
+We would construct *Command Sequences* that perform these operations.
+We can manipulate variables via `read` and `write` operations.
+The `new` operation creates fresh unassigned variables, while `assoc` supports declarative, associative variables for modeling relationships.
 The `try` and `abort` operations support hierarchical transactions with strong exception safety, which simplifies partial failure and graceful degradation.
 The `abort` value may carry ad-hoc information about why the transaction failed.
-The `try` operation only handles `abort`; it would not catch a type error, for example.
+The `try` operation only handles `abort` - it would not catch a runtime type error or reading an unassigned variable.

 The `fork` operation specifies a 'one-off' operation to attempt in unspecified order upon commit.
 This is intended for use in read-fork patterns, where the operation may be repeated until a variable observed by the parent transaction changes.
 With recursive use of read-fork, we can form a tree with read-write loops at the leaves, expand a single bot into multiple component bots.
 This supports task-concurrency, multi-stage programming, and convenient packaging of behaviors.
-(If used from a read-write transaction, we can simply reject the transaction.)
+Use of assoc is convenient for declaration of variables from a read-fork transaction. *Note:* If fork is used from a read-write transaction, I propose to abort the transaction and warn the programmer.

 Bots are installed by simply defining `app-*` words in the dictionary.
 This ensures that the set of active behaviors in an Awelon system is easily discovered, managed, and extended.
 In the general case, we can modify bot definitions at runtime, which supports live programming, continuous deployment, and system administration.